Defined Benefit Plan Calculator

 How is the Defined Benefit Plan contribution calculated?

-Defined Benefit Plans have a contribution range (i.e., minimum required and maximum deductible contribution amounts).
-An actuary calculates both the minimum amount required to fund the Defined Benefit Plan and the maximum annual amount that can be deducted.
+Defined Benefit Plans and Cash Balance Plans have a contribution range, including a minimum required contribution and a maximum deductible contribution.
+An actuary calculates both the minimum amount needed to fund the plan and the maximum annual contribution you can deduct, helping business owners plan effectively for retirement while maximizing tax savings.

 How is the minimum required contribution calculated?

-The minimum contribution equals the value of benefit increases in the coming year plus a 15-year amortization of unfunded benefits already accrued.
+The minimum contribution for a Defined Benefit and Cash Balance Plan equals the value of benefit increases in the coming year plus a 15-year amortization of unfunded benefits already accrued.
 If the Defined Benefit Plan is overfunded, there is no unfunded benefits, so the value of benefit increases is reduced by the amount of funding surplus.
-In fact, if the Plan is very well funded, there may not be a required contribution.
-Because most small employers want to overfund their Defined Benefit Plan, the calculator on this page does not show the minimum required amount.
+In fact, if the plan is very well funded, there may not be a required contribution.
+Because most small employers want to overfund their Defined Benefit Plan, the calculator on this page does not show the minimum required contribution.

 How is the maximum deductible contribution calculated?